Collierville Middle School: Academics

 CLEP courses in United States history and the natural sciences are offered to 8th-grade students at the school.
 Nonetheless, in 2019, the school was designated as requiring "support and improvement" after the Tennessee Department of Education reported that economically disadvantaged students struggle disproportionately at the middle school.

 Activities

 Arts

 Collierville Middle School has programs for the visual arts, STEM, and theatre.
 In addition, it has a choir and an orchestra, as well as a band that plays at Collierville town events.

 Athletics

 Collierville Middle School offers cheerleading, cross country, football, mountain biking, pom, hip-hop, girls' soccer, and volleyball sports programs in autumn; basketball (with cheerleading), bowling, swimming, trap, and wrestling in winter; and baseball, boys' soccer, softball, and track and field in the spring.

 Extracurriculars

-Extracurricular activities offered at Collierville Middle School include clubs for art, literature, Best Buddies, Biblical studies, drama, environmentalism, video gaming, Harry Potter, engineering, Lego, mathematics, robotics, student government, and yearbooking; there are also divisions of the Fellowship of Christian Athletes and Junior Beta Club.
+Extracurricular activities offered at Collierville Middle School include clubs for art, literature, Best Buddies, Biblical studies, drama, environmentalism, video gaming, Harry Potter, engineering, Lego, mathematics, robotics, student government, and yearbook; there are also divisions of the Fellowship of Christian Athletes and Junior Beta Club.